SebiR/USB_Audio_Interface/README.md

 ## Features
 * USB-C connector (USB 1.1 standard)
 * Can be set to Line Out or Line In with solder jumpers
+* The front plate can be flipped for Input or Output labeling
 * Bus powered
 * With PCB front plates no mechanical work is neccessary (except for some countersinking)